nidrissi/web/content/class/20-21-homotopie/index.md

 I gave a [similar course last year](/class/19-20-homotopie), you can in particular find past exams.
 Grégory Ginot gave a [course in 2017--2018--2019 on the same subject](https://www.math.univ-paris13.fr/~ginot/Homotopie/).
-You can find on his page **[his lecture notes](https://www.math.univ-paris13.fr/%7Eginot/Homotopie/Ginot-homotopie2019.pdf)**, as well as past exercise sheets and exams.
+You can find on his page [his lecture notes](https://www.math.univ-paris13.fr/%7Eginot/Homotopie/Ginot-homotopie2019.pdf), as well as past exercise sheets and exams.

 Works on homotopy theory: